Charles Hay, 20th Earl of Erroll: Early life

 Hay was the eldest surviving son of eight children born to Eliza Amelia Gore and William Harry Hay, 19th Earl of Erroll.
 His paternal grandparents were William Hay, 18th Earl of Erroll and Elizabeth Hay, Countess of Erroll (the illegitimate daughter of William IV by his mistress Dorothea Jordan).
 His maternal grandfather was General the Hon.
-Sir Charles Stephen Gore, KH, GCB, a Waterloo officer (who was a son of the 2nd Earl of Arran and brother to the Duchess of Inverness).
+Sir Charles Stephen Gore, a Waterloo officer (who was a son of the 2nd Earl of Arran and brother to the Duchess of Inverness).

-Career
+Military career

-Lord Hay was commissioned a second lieutenant in the Royal Horse Guards on 7 July 1869.
+Hay was commissioned a second lieutenant in the Royal Horse Guards on 7 July 1869.
 He was promoted to lieutenant on 19 August 1871, to captain on 11 September 1875, to major on 1 July 1881, to lieutenant-colonel on 24 September 1887, and to colonel on 18 January 1895.

 Following the outbreak of the Second Boer War in late 1899, he volunteered for active service and was commissioned in the Imperial Yeomanry.
 He took part in the Battle of Paardeberg (February 1900), following which he was in charge of prisoners from Piet Cronjé's army.
 In early March 1900 he took command of a yeomanry brigade in the South Africa Field Force, with the rank of brigadier general.
 The following year he was in June 1901 appointed Assistant Adjutant-General.
-He was later an Honorary Major-General in the British Army and a Lieutenant-Colonel commanding the Royal Horse Guards.
+He was later an honorary major general in the British Army and a lieutenant colonel commanding the Royal Horse Guards.
 He went on to serve as General Officer Commanding 65th (2nd Lowland) Division between 1915 and 1916.

 Peerage and political career

-He succeeded his father in the earldom in 1891.
+Hay succeeded his father in the earldom in 1891.
 Lord Erroll served in the Conservative administration of Arthur Balfour as a Lord-in-waiting (government whip in the House of Lords) from 1903 to 1905.
-In 1901 he was made a Knight of the Thistle.
+In 1901 he was made a Knight of the Order of the Thistle.

 Personal life

-In 1875, he was married to Mary Caroline L'Estrange, daughter of Edmund L'Estrange by his wife Harriet Susan Beresford Lumley-Savile (sister of Richard Lumley, 9th Earl of Scarbrough, and daughter of Frederick Lumley-Savile and of Charlotte De la Poer-Beresford, a daughter of George de la Poer Beresford, Bishop of Kilmore).
+In 1875, Hay married Mary Caroline L'Estrange, daughter of Edmund L'Estrange by his wife Harriet Susan Beresford Lumley-Savile (sister of Richard Lumley, 9th Earl of Scarbrough, and daughter of Frederick Lumley-Savile and of Charlotte De la Poer-Beresford, a daughter of George de la Poer Beresford, Bishop of Kilmore).
 Together, they were the parents of three sons: